 Today the connection between mind and body is well understood.
 Our mental well-being directly influences our health and long-term outlook.
-A positive attitude, healthy sleep, meditation, and good stress management can contribute significantly.
+A positive attitude, meditation, and good stress management can contribute significantly.

 One of the major factors to achieve one's goals and to carry through with one's endeavors in life is to cultivate and maintain a positive attitude.
 What we found it most helpful to instill a feeling of gratefulness for the things we have, to focus on our personal growth, to stay hungry and keep learning and improving every single day.
 A book that nails it, it's "Awaken the Giant Within."

 Contrary to common belief meditation is not a religious or esoteric practice, but a scientifically well-researched technique to improve mind and body.
 It is to the mind what physical exercise is to the body.

 Meditation can alleviate depressive symptoms and anxiety, boost working memory and sustained attention, increase empathy and compassion, instill calmness and reduce stress.
 It can diminish age-related effects in the brain and reduce cognitive decline.
 Meditation has proven to lower blood pressure, increase immunity, accelerate healing processes and act anti-inflammatory, due to stress reduction.

 The easiest and probably most practical form of mediation is a mindful meditation focusing on one's breath.
 We suggest doing it every morning right after wake-up or workout for 15 - 20 minutes.
 Zenhabits has a short and comprehensive intro to meditation.

 How to Meditate Daily (zenhabits.net)

 Implementing a healthy diet, regular exercise, and proper detoxification, a good night sleep, daily meditation and maintaining a positive attitude already take us a very long way towards reducing negative, destructive stress in our lives.
 Yoga and binaural beats can help us even further along the way.